bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Calculate to accommodate outer borders for SliderStanzas. (/)

+* Calibrate touch to be in sync with hover. (tolerable for now.)
+    * This may need to get touch start from verse, then touch move from slider.

 * Allow verse to be the times mask.
     * Make verse element length just wide enough.

-* Calibrate touch to be in sync with hover.
-    * This may need to get touch start from verse, then touch move from slider.

 * Have slider also render only after renderReady.